drinosaret/VNTimeTracker/README.md

 # Visual Novel Time Tracker

 A simple Python app to track time spent playing visual novels on Windows.
 It includes AFK detection, VNDB cover images, and daily reading goals.
+Aimed at Japanese learners who wish to maximize their time spent on immersion.

 ## Installation
 1. **Clone the Repository**: